 Funding options for a project as large as the Skyway Modernization Program will often consist of federal, state and local sources.
-Specific sources can include federal formula and discretionary funds (Federal New Starts, Small Starts and Core Capacity Programs) at the Federal Transit Administration and the Federal Highway Administration, matching state funding for federal contributions from Florida DOT funding programs, and local funding from locally sourced programs with transportation specific spending allowances as well as local funding programs that may or would require new legislation or voter/City/County approval (Special Assessment Districts, new transportation taxes or fees or Tax Increment Districts).
-The specific funding sources typically also require specific types of activities or project scopes as part of an eligibility test to secure the funding.
+Specific sources can include existing federal formula and discretionary funds (Federal New Starts, Small Starts and Surface Transportation Block Grant Program) at the Federal Transit Administration and the Federal Highway Administration, Florida DOT funding programs, and local funding eligible for transportation uses.
+In addition, there are potential local funding programs that may or would require City/County approval (Special Assessment Districts, new transportation taxes or fees or Tax Increment Districts).
+The funding sources may require specific types of activities or project scopes as part of an eligibility test to secure the funding.

-In the interest of providing the JTA the widest array of funding options from both state and federal sources, it is recommended the Transit Concepts and Alternatives Review (TCAR) approach be followed.
-The purpose of the Transit Concept and Alternatives Review (TCAR) approach is to outline the Florida Department of Transportation (FDOT) Transit Office (TO) process for early planning and early evaluation of transit projects in Florida.
-The TCAR process is a uniform approach for advancing transit projects by linking early planning work to the FDOT Project Development and Environment (PD&E) and FTA Project Development (PD) processes.
-The primary purpose of the TCAR is to facilitate the most appropriate levels of effort and expense to bring the project to major decision points as defined in the Federal Funding process the first of which is to fully qualify the project for entry into the project development phase.
-As part of the TCAR process JTA will need to develop an initial funding plan which will be refined and detailed as the project is moved through the Project Development phase.
+The Florida DOT developed the Transit Concept and Alternatives Review (TCAR) approach to outline the FDOT process for early planning and early evaluation of transit projects in Florida.
+The TCAR process is a uniform approach for advancing transit projects by linking early planning work to the FDOT Project Development and Environment (PD&E) and FTA Project Development process.
+JTA is following the TCAR approach be followed in the evaluation of the Skyway Modernization project.
+The primary purpose of the TCAR is to identify the appropriate levels of effort and expense to move the project forward as defined in the FDOT and Federal Funding processes to fully develop the project including the preliminary cost and funding plan.

-This initial funding plan will need to identify local matching funds and propose specific State and Federal matching funding approaches for review by FTA and FDOT as part of the process to enter into the Project Development Phase.
+As part of the TCAR process JTA will develop an initial project funding plan which will be refined and detailed as the project is moved through the Project Development phase.
+This initial funding plan will need to identify prospective funding sources such as Federal, state and local funds for review by FTA and FDOT as part of the process to enter the Project Development Phase.